Follow these steps to install the Vtiger Asterisk Connector:

 Note:

-- On triggering a call via Asterisk provider, the record ID is sent to the provider.
+- On triggering a call via the Asterisk provider, the record ID is sent to the provider.

 Asterisk Manager Settings